-Butternut Squash Shakshuka — A healthy recipe with eggs poached in a spiced butternut squash sauce, and topped with feta and fresh herbs.
-The perfect breakfast, brunch, or any meal!
+Butternut Squash Shakshuka -- A healthy recipe with eggs poached in a spiced butternut squash sauce, and topped with feta and fresh herbs.
+A quick and easy vegetarian and gluten-free meal!

 Oh, shakshuka.
 I still don't know how to pronounce you.
 I'm only half sure I know how to spell you.
 But I sure as hell know how to eat you.
 With BREAD.
 Lotsa crusty (preferably sourdough) bread.